Skip to content

 def on_span_start(self, span: "Span[Any]") -> None:

-"""Called when a span is started.
+"""Called when a new span begins execution.

 Args:

 span: The span that started.
+Contains operation details and context.

 """